jkulawik/mongo-api/README.md

 uvicorn api.main:app
 ```

 In the console output, note the API URI (default: `http://127.0.0.1:8000`).
 Swagger docs of the API are available at `http://127.0.0.1:8000/docs`.
-All endpoints and methods are listed there,
-but a simplified API documentation is available in this markdown file.
+A short API documentation is also available in this markdown file.

 To populate the database with example data, POST to `/repopulate` (e.g. using the Swagger docs).